Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 - you use this website,

-- you or a third party provide us with personal data in connection with an existing or future mandate,
+- you or a third party provide us with personal data in connection with an existing or future engagement,

 - you participate in one of our events,